 What Qualifies as a Wrongful Death Lawsuit?

 Negligence and intent are at the heart of a wrongful death case.
-It must be determined that someone else was responsible for or caused the death.
-Did the deceased improperly use a product that caused their death, for example, or was the product defective from the time of manufacture?
+A wrongful death lawsuit is based on a wrongful act or negligence that directly causes the death of another.
+It must be determined that someone else was responsible for or caused the death of the deceased person.
+Did the deceased person improperly use a product that caused their death, for example, or was the product defective from the time of manufacture?

 While state statutes involving wrongful death may vary, your case may qualify as a wrongful death lawsuit if: